jhmartel/WOLFRAM/README.md

 In words, the above expression says: replace all occurences of pt[x_] ev[f_] with Nothing if f_<0.
 What remains will be the positive terms.

-Now the above example is elementary, but it contains some basic ideas: that the basic objects are polynomials, and the basic operation is FIND ALL AND REPLACE.
+Now the above examples are very elementary, but they contains some basic ideas: that the basic objects are polynomials, and the basic operation is FIND ALL AND REPLACE.
+And this is just the beginning....